Researchers are pursuing every avenue for answers

 Read Their Stories

-“Having a better understanding of what leads to this imbalance can give us insights into the risk factors for both sexes, and can provide intervention targets for the future,” says Gilsanz.
-“The more we learn, the more we can design detection and treatment that is specific to each population.”
+"Having a better understanding of what leads to this imbalance can give us insights into the risk factors for both sexes, and can provide intervention targets for the future," says Gilsanz.
+"The more we learn, the better we can design interventions to prevent, detect and treat dementia that are specific to each population."

 For women like Cassie Jones, who have seen Alzheimer's ravage their families, this promising research may not yield answers fast enough.
 But that hasn't stopped Cassie, a mother of two, from becoming a dedicated advocate, volunteer and fundraiser for the Alzheimer's Association.
 She's looking to the future.

 When Cassie's sister started to decline, Cassie's then-14-year-old daughter, Maggie, came to her.
 Maggie asked if Cassie was going to get Alzheimer's, too.